jacobdwatters/jacobdwatters/README.md

 Hi, my name is Jacob Watters.
-I am currently a senior at MSU Denver studying applied mathematics and computer science (CS).
+I am currently pursuing a MS in computer sciene with a focus in machine learning from the Colorado School of Mines.
+I have a BS in applied mathematics and computer science from the Metropolitan State University of Denver.

-I am a math and CS tutor at MSU Denver.
-I'm also a learning assistant for the CS and Math department where I supplement instructor teaching in machine learning, digital image processing, and computer organization.
-My main research interests are machine learning and numerical linear algebra.
+I work as a research assistant in the mining engineering department at the Colorado School of Mines where I build machine learning models to takle pratical problems within the world of mining saftey.

 I spend most of my free time programming or doing math.
 However, when I am not doing those things I enjoy painting, drawing, and playing the piano.